Pelvic Floor Spasm: Causes, Symptoms, & Treatment Options - PT Effect

 Read Time: 2 minutes

-Pelvic floor disorders are varied and complex health problems that can wreak havoc on your day-to-day life.
-As of 2008, nearly 24% of women in the United States had at least one pelvic floor disorder.
-The number of women affected by pelvic floor disorders increases with age.
+Pelvic floor disorders are varied and complex health problems that can significantly impact your quality of life.
+As of 2008, nearly 24% of women in the United States had at least one pelvic floor disorder, and the number of people affected increases with age.

 What Is Pelvic Floor Spasm?

-Definition Pelvic floor spasm is when the pelvic floor muscles contract involuntarily at continuous or intermittent intervals generally without the woman knowing pelvic floor spasm is occurring.
-This presents as pain, bladder dysfunction, or bowel dysfunction.
+Definition Pelvic floor spasm occurs when the pelvic floor muscles contract involuntarily at continuous or intermittent intervals, often without the person realizing it is happening.
+This dysfunction can present as pain, bladder problems, or bowel dysfunction.

 How Do You Know You Have Pelvic Floor Spasm?

-Pelvic pain and incontinence are the two most common symptoms that alert people to the possibility of having pelvic floor spasm.
+Pelvic pain and incontinence are two of the most common symptoms that raise concern for pelvic floor spasm.
 Incontinence may present as stress incontinence, urge incontinence, or mixed incontinence.
-Pelvic pain from pelvic floor spasm may present in the abdomen or low back.
-This pain will be chronic and severe.

-If you suspect you may have pelvic floor spasm it’s important to seek a diagnosis from a doctor as quickly as possible to help treat and potentially reverse the symptoms.
+If you suspect you may have pelvic floor spasm, it’s important to seek a medical diagnosis as early as possible to prevent symptoms from worsening and to begin appropriate treatment.

 What Does Pelvic Floor Spasm Feel Like?

-The symptoms of pelvic floor spasm or dysfunction include:
+Symptoms associated with pelvic floor spasm or dysfunction may include:

-Women experiencing pelvic floor spasm may experience pain during sex.
-Men experiencing pelvic floor spasm may experience erectile dysfunction as a result of the pelvic floor spasm.
+Women with pelvic floor spasm may experience pain during sexual activity, while men may experience erectile dysfunction related to excessive pelvic floor muscle tension.

 Can Men Have Pelvic Floor Spasm?